 Materials and Methods

 Provide detail to allow the work to be reproduced.
-Methods already published should be indicated by a reference: only relevant medifications should be described.
-Doses of drugs should be given as unit weight/body weight, e.g. nmol/kg.
-Concentrations can be given either in terms of molarity (e.g. nmol/l) or as ng/ml.
+Methods already published should be indicated by a reference: only relevant modifications should be described.
+Doses of drugs should be given as unit weight/body weight (e.g. nmol/kg).
+Concentrations can be given either in terms of molarity (e.g. nmol/l) or density (e.g. ng/ml).
 The SI (Système International) units are mandatory.

 It should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussion section is often appropriate depending on the kind of article.

-All acknowledgments (including those for grant and financial support) should be typed in one separate paragraph that directly precedes the references section and do not include them on the title page.
+All acknowledgements (including those for grant and financial support) should be typed in one separate paragraph that directly precedes the references section and do not include them on the title page.

 Literature citations in the text should indicate the author's surname with the year of publication in parentheses, e.g. (Cheon, 2013); (Choi & Lee, 2012).
 If there are more than two authors, only the first should be named, followed by "et al." References at the end of the paper should be listed in alphabetical order by the first author's name.
 If there is more than one work by the same author or team of authors in the same year, a, b, etc. is added to the year both in the text and in the list of references.
 Cited more than 2 should be ordered by published year.
 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.

-name(s) and initial(s) of all authors; year; full title; journal title abbreviated in accordance with international practice; volume number; first and last page numbers
+Journal Papers: name(s) and initial(s) of all authors; year; full title; journal title abbreviated in accordance with international practice; volume number; first and last page numbers.

-name(s) and initial(s) of all authors; year; title of article; editor(s); title of book; edition; volume number; publisher; place of publication; page numbers
+Books: name(s) and initial(s) of all authors; year; title of article; editor(s); title of book; edition; volume number; publisher; place of publication; page numbers.

 Ahlstrom JD, Erickson CA (2007) Organization of cells into higher-ordered structures.
-In: Lanza R, Langer R, Vacanti J (ed), Principles of Tissue Engineering.
+In: Lanza R, Langer R, Vacanti J (eds), Principles of Tissue Engineering.
 3rd ed.
-Academic Press, New York, pp 67-79.
+Academic Press, New York, NY, pp 67-79.

-the full URL should be given and the date when the reference was last accessed.
+Web references: the full URL should be given and the date when the reference was last accessed.
 The known further information (DOI, author names, dates, reference to a source publication, etc.), should also be given.
-Web references can be listed separately (e.g., after the reference list).

-Journal names should be abbreviated according to the List of title word abbreviations: http://www.issn.org/2-22661-LTWA-online.php.
+Journal abbreviations source: Journal names should be abbreviated according to the List of title word abbreviations: https://www.issn.org/services/online-services/access-to-the-ltwa/

 When submitting a manuscript for review, image file formats accepted for uploading are GIF, JPEG (.jpg), PDF, and EPS.
 PowerPoint (.ppt) files are acceptable but are discouraged due to conversion issues and poor resolution in the published article.